-The following graph is based on the daily historical performance of the Reference Asset in the period from April 2, 2012 through March 31, 2022.
+The following graph is based on the daily historical performance of the Reference Asset in the period from October 27, 2012, through October 27, 2022.

 This historical data on the Reference Asset is not necessarily indicative of its future performance or what the value of the units may be.
 Any historical upward or downward trend in the level of the Reference Asset during any period set forth above is not an indication that the level of the Reference Asset is more or less likely to increase or decrease at any time over the term of the units.
-The historical data of the Reference Asset does not reflect any historical or estimated historical performance of the trust's investment strategy as the historical data does not reflect the application of the Capped Return or the Maximum Amount per Unit, the Buffer or the Maximum Loss per Unit, nor does the historical data reflect the payment by the trust of any fees or expenses.
+The historical data of the Reference Asset does not reflect any historical or estimated historical performance of the trust's investment strategy as the historical data does not reflect the application of the Capped Return or the Maximum Amount per Unit, the Buffer, any Enhanced Participation or the Upside Multiplier, or the Maximum Loss per Unit, nor does the historical data reflect the payment by the trust of any fees or expenses.